Arnhem - Amsterdam

 Emden - Groningen

-We'll sail back to the Netherlands, and our destination is Groningen, the capital of the province with the same name.
+We'll sail back to the Netherlands, and our destination is Groningen.
 Groningen has lots to offer.
 The city manifests itself as the cultural centre of the northern Netherlands.
 There are numerous museums and attractions.
 The atmospheric centre, about a 25 minute walk from our berth, is definitely worth a visit.

 Groningen - Sneek